By Leah Caldwell | Family & Children | April 2023

 What are my children’s legal rights?

-When it comes to separation and divorce proceedings, children have legal rights that should be taken into consideration.
-These rights are outlined in the United Nations Convention on the Rights of the Child and the Children’s Act 1989.
-Child inclusive mediation seeks to ensure that these rights are upheld and that children are consulted in decisions that affect them.
+Children have legal rights that should be taken into consideration during divorce or separation.
+These rights are outlined in the United Nations Convention on the Rights of the Child and the Children’s Act 1989, which include:

 What will the mediator ask my children?